risshiki/Music-Recommendation-Systems/README.md

 # Music-Recommendation-Systems

-This code uses Apriori and FP Tree Algorithms to generate datasets.
+This code uses Apriori and FP Tree Algorithms to generate frequent item datasets.

 For apriori, be sure to use support value (-s) 0.02 or higher, confidence value (-c) 0.4 or higher for decent results.